 The “essential” tests include:

-– Safety and welfare of pupils and staff as the paramount principle– No increase in pupil numbers until full rollout of a national test and trace scheme– A national education taskforce with Government, unions and education stakeholders to agree statutory guidance for safe reopening– Consideration of the specific needs of vulnerable students and families facing financial hardship– Additional resources for enhanced school cleaning, PPE and risk assessments– Local autonomy to close schools where testing indicates clusters of new Covid-19 cases
+– Safety and welfare of pupils and staff as the paramount principle– No increase in pupil numbers until full rollout of a national test and trace scheme– A national Covid-19 education taskforce with Government, unions and education stakeholders to agree statutory guidance for safe reopening– Consideration of the specific needs of vulnerable students and families facing financial hardship– Additional resources for enhanced school cleaning, PPE and risk assessments– Local autonomy to close schools where testing indicates clusters of new Covid-19 cases

 TUC general secretary Frances O’Grady said: “Parents and staff need full confidence that schools will be safe before any pupils return.